SUPER HEALTHY FOODS: 14 FOODS YOU CAN EAT AS MUCH OF AS YOU WANT AND NOT GAIN WEIGHT

 Almost 95% of celery is water, but that doesn’t mean the vegetable doesn’t have significant health benefits.
-Celery contains potassium, folate, fiber, and 30% of your daily requirement of vitamin K. There are only six calories in a single serving.
+Celery contains potassium, folate, fibre, and 30% of your daily requirement of vitamin K. There are only six calories in a single serving.
 You’re best off eating celery when it’s fresh, though.
 The vegetable loses many of its antioxidants within five to seven days of being purchased.

-Kale is light in calories — one cup of raw kale only has about 33 calories — but it contains close to three grams of protein and 2.5 grams of fiber per serving.
+Kale is one of the few foods that contain omega-three fatty acid.
+Kale is light in calories — one cup of raw kale only has about 33 calories — but it contains close to three grams of protein and 2.5 grams of fibre per serving.
 It’s one of the relatively few foods that contains an omega-three fatty acid, a nutrient that most people rely on fish to get.
 Like other kinds of lettuce, kale is also high in vitamins and folate.

-And for all the fiber a cup of blueberries packs — 14% of your recommended daily value — it only has around 85 calories.
+And for all the fibre a cup of blueberries packs — 14% of your recommended daily value — it only has around 85 calories.

 Most of a cucumber’s nutritional value is in its skin and seeds.

 A fruit that is mostly made up of water, cucumbers only contain 16 calories per serving.
 The seeds and skin contain most of the fruit’s nutritional value, so you’re best off not peeling your cucumbers.
 The peel and seeds provide both fibre and a form of vitamin A known as beta-carotene, which is known to be good for your eyes.